Need some new gear for your boat? Read on to find out all about the essential accessories for this season’s fun!

 One problem with PFDs is their bulky, uncomfortable fit.
 Luckily there have been some great strides towards improving them in recent years.
 You can now get slim-fitting life jackets that are comfortable, and they’re not a hassle to wear for the day.

 This one from Onyx is specially designed with flexibility and freedom of movement in mind.
+To learn more, check out my article on the best life jackets for jet skis.

 9. Fun Floats